ikhanchoi/game-engine/include/imgui/docs/FAQ.md

 // Add default Japanese ranges io.Fonts->AddFontFromFileTTF("myfontfile.ttf", size_in_pixels, nullptr, io.Fonts->GetGlyphRangesJapanese());

-// Or create your own custom ranges (e.g. for a game you can feed your entire game script and only build the characters the game need)
+// Or create your own custom ranges (e.g. for a game you can feed your entire game scripts and only build the characters the game need)
 ImVector<ImWchar> ranges;
 ImFontGlyphRangesBuilder builder;
 builder.AddText("Hello world");                        // Add a string (here "Hello world" contains 7 unique characters)